 |Nursing Graduate Recognition Service (CS)||4:00 p.m.|

-Everyone is invited to this special service when Social Work faculty will consecrate the graduates of the program for service to God and humanity.
+Guests are welcome to join the Social Work department in consecrating the program’s graduates for service to God and humanity.

 Nursing Graduate Recognition Service

-Everyone is invited to this special program, which will include nursing awards, and the traditional nursing pinning ceremony.
+All are invited to this special program, which will include nursing awards and the traditional nursing pinning ceremony.

 Teacher Dedication Service